 Digital Print Cons: Potential fuzziness on fine or tiny details, fine pointillist-like dot/grain effect when seen zoomed in — more noticeable on fine scroll detail or small text.
 CMYK transparency is more apparent in pastel and light colors.

-This process involves a printing plate, which is most often made from aluminum, contains an image of the content that needs to be printed.
+This process involves a printing plate, which is most often made from aluminum and contains an image of the content that needs to be printed.
 When the plate is inked, only this image part holds ink.
 That inked image is subsequently transferred (or offset) from the plate to a rubber blanket and then to the printing surface.
 The process can be used to print on paper, cardboard, plastic, or other materials, but these have to have a flat surface.
-This process produces crisp clean printing but is quite costly with long lead times, high minimums, per color printing costs.
+This process produces crisp clean printing but is quite costly with long lead times, high minimums, and per color printing costs.

 In flexography, the content that needs to be printed is on the relief of a printing plate, which is made from rubber.
 This plate is inked and that inked image is subsequently transferred to the printing surface.
 The process can be used to print on paper as well as plastics, metals, cellophane, and other materials.
 Flexo is mainly used for packaging and labels and to a lesser extent also for newspapers.
-Produces a clean crisp print, needs plates, longer lead times typically have set minimums.
+Produces a clean crisp print, needs plates, and longer lead times typically have set minimums.
 To learn more about Flexography vs. Digital Print, you can read our blog post: Flexography vs. Digital Print for Subscription Box Packaging.